-2. Flying your DJI Mavic drone without a phone — use a tablet instead
+2. Fly your DJI Mavic drone with a tablet instead

 If you’re specifically opposed to using a smartphone with your Mavic Mini but are not necessarily opposed to all external devices, consider a tablet, such as an iPad.
 The Mavic Mini remote controller can be used with an iPad.
 That way you can still use the aforementioned DJI Fly app.

 However, keep in mind that the app firmware is not yet optimized for iPads, so don’t be alarmed if you spot some minor issues.
 Though, DJI says it is “currently working to optimize this device for use.”

 Also, it’s worth noting that the included cable may not be long enough to connect to your iPad.
 In this case, consider a Micro USB OTG cable, which can be purchased from the DJI Online Store.